General Inquiries

 Please visit the Independent Studies section of this website for detailed instructions on how to apply.

-I am a second / third year student trying to enrol in SPA100Y or SPA220Y.
+I am a second / third year student trying to enrol in SPA101H1 or SPA102H1.
 Why is the system not allowing me to?

-First and second year Spanish has registration priority given to students in first and second year.
+First-year Spanish courses have registration priority given to students in first-year.
 You will have to wait until the date the system lifts priorities to access these courses.

 Can I audit a course?